Ifeoluwa-Akintona/LITA_Class_Documentation/README.md

 ### Tools Used
 ---
-  - Microsoft Excel: For Analysis
+  - Microsoft Excel: For Analysis and visualization
   - Github: For Portfolio Building

+### Reporting with Pivot Tables and Charts.
+---
+We used Excel for our data visualization, learning how to use different chart to provide graphical representations of our data.